davidbebb/cv/README.md

 Guided training and development of novice archers as part of a novice development team within Cambridge University Bowmen.

 ## Employment and Experience

-#### Jan.15 - Present (6 weeks fixed term contract)- Software developer, Serket, Cambridge
+#### Jan.15 - Present - Full stack software developer, Healthera, Cambridge
-NodeJS developer for medical technology startup.
-Implemented new end-to-end test and deployment suite.
+Full stack developer for medical technology company.
+Key developer on a series of core busness apis, as well as implementing an end-to-end test and deployment suite.

 #### Oct.
 11 – Aug.
 15 - Cambridge Science Centre, Cambridge
 Start up science education charity.
 Fulfilled a number of roles, as required by changing nature of the venture.
 These included Schools Co-ordinator, Facilities manager, IT systems procurement and support, demonstration design and manufacture, large event co-ordinator, Managed pilot flagship out reach programme 'On the road'.